 In this case, the director to have signed on to make Incarnate was Brad Peyton.
 Peyton may not be the equivalent of a household name in the horror genre but has consistently worked in material that has been reviewed here – albeit most of it of the lightweight, family-friendly variety.
 Peyton made his feature-length directorial debut with Cats & Dogs: The Revenge of Kitty Galore (2010) and followed it with the inane Journey 2: The Mysterious Island (2012).
 The one big-budget film Peyton made before Incarnate was San Andreas (2015), which managed to reduce a massively devastating earthquake to a victimless feelgood family reconciliation drama.
 He subsequently went on to the videogame adaptation Rampage (2018).

-Brad Peyton’s films have an irritatingly lightweight quality driven by effects and children’s films inanity.
+Brad Peyton’s films have an irritatingly lightweight quality driven either by mass destruction spectacle-driven effects and/or children’s films inanity.
 None of this suggested that Peyton was harbouring an inner horror film director or showed an instinctive understanding of the way the genre works.
 More than that, Incarnate looked generic in every regard.
 The title was another evil-sounding adjective that every horror film since Blumhouse’s own Insidious and sequels has attempted to appropriate – the upshot of which has resulted in a series of near-identical sounding films.

 Moreover, the exorcism and possession film has of late become a genre utterly wrung out of any creativity– see tedium-inducing efforts to have come out in recent years such as The Exorcism of Emily Rose (2005), Blackwater Valley Exorcism (2006), Anneliese: The Exorcist Tapes (2011), Back from Hell (2011), The Devil Inside (2012), Deliver Us From Evil (2014), Backmask/The Asylum/Exeter (2015), The Vatican Tapes (2015) and The Crucifixion (2017).
 The truth about the exorcism film is that when William Peter Blatty created it with The Exorcist (1973), he came from a Jesuit background and what informed the issue for him was a theological debate.
 All that other filmmakers took from The Exorcist was the parade of barf bag shock theatrics.
 Very quickly these – the vomitings, the obscenities, the levitations, the cracked and hideous faces – settled in and have been repeated without variation for the last four decades.
 Almost none of the films step back to address the wider issues that Blatty raised – one that gets me is why it is always assumed that the notoriously controversy-laden Catholic Church is the default front line of defence against demonic forces or even whether in an era of modern psychology the whole question of demonic possession might not be just a tad outdated.